Gauteab/thesis/journal.md

 Furthermore, inotifywait is not supported on mac.

 Currently looking at the essay to see if i can keep using that.
+I'm not sure if there's anything wrong with my current set up.
+At some point i should figure out how to have multiple source files.

+Goal for today is just to set up a thesis project and begin a rough outline.

+## 21.10.20

+Starting to work on that outline.
+Would also be nice if i could hook up some citations today.

+Had to detour to rewriting the latex commands from the old api.
+Finally figured out how to use list correctly in the new api.
+There's no need for defining custom captures.
+Guess i should have read the documentation.